How to Buy Standard Life Shares UK in 2022 – A Beginner’s Guide

 3. Excellent track record of returning money to shareholders

-Standard Life has also frequently carried out share buybacks, adding to the attractiveness of the shares.
+Standard Life has also frequently carried out share buybacks.
 In fact, between 2018 and 2019, Standard Life returned almost £2 billion to shareholders via a mix of buybacks & dividends.

 About Standard Life Shares

 Founded in 1825, Standard Life is one of the UK’s oldest and most famous investment companies, with over £550 billion in assets under management.

 Standard Life Aberdeen (formerly known simply as “Standard Life”) is the product of the merger between Standard Life PLC and Aberdeen Asset Management in 2017.
 The new company is headquartered in Scotland, listed on the London Stock Exchange, and employs around 6,000 people worldwide.

 It operates primarily in two segments: Asset Management & Platforms and Insurance (via associates & joint-ventures).

 The Asset Management & Platforms segment offers active asset management for institutional and retail clients, as well as advisory and platform services for investment advisors in the UK.
 Standard Life primarily derives its revenues from fees on assets under management and platform fees (for investment advisors).